 Costumes play an important role in the magic of Nutcracker.
 For RWB’s production, every costume is made in-house in their Wardrobe Department by a dedicated team of designers, milliners, dyers, and stitchers.
 There are more than 35 tutus alone in each performance, and one snowflake tutu takes approximately 50 hours to create by hand.
 Read more about Nutcracker costumes in this Q+A with designer Paul Daigle.

 Ballet BC presents Vancouver’s only professional production of Nutcracker.
 Canada’s Royal Winnipeg Ballet was formed in 1939, and is one of North America’s oldest professional ballet companies.
-It’s renowned around the world for its creative excellence and versatility.
-It is the first and only company in North America to receive the Royal distinction, which it received in 1953 from Queen Elizabeth II.
-They have been performing this version of Nutcracker, with choreography by Nina Menon and Galina Yordanova, for almost 25 years.
+It’s renowned around the world for its creative excellence and versatility and was the first and only company in North America to receive the Royal distinction in 1953 from Queen Elizabeth II.
+They have been performing this version of Nutcracker, with choreography by Nina Menon and Galina Yordanova and RWB Artistic Staff, for almost 25 years.

 4. A Production of Epic Proportions